raganwald/javascript-spessore/manuscript/markdown/mainmatter/2.objects/title.md

 [^erickson]: [Londinium 1 Lever Espresso Machine](http://www.flickr.com/photos/44701100@N05/10224668065) (c) 2013 Alejandro Erickson, [some rights reserved](http://creativecommons.org/licenses/by/2.0/deed.en)

 {pagebreak}

-> A Smalltalk object can do exactly three things: Hold state (references to other objects), receive a message from itself or another object, and in the course of processing a message, send messages to itself or another object.--[Smalltalk on Wikipedia][smalltalk]
+I> A Smalltalk object can do exactly three things: Hold state (references to other objects), receive a message from itself or another object, and in the course of processing a message, send messages to itself or another object.
+I>
+I>--[Smalltalk on Wikipedia][smalltalk]

 [smalltalk]: https://en.wikipedia.org/wiki/Smalltalk